weg-re/uav-analysis/README.md

 ## uav analysis requirements
-to install the requirements, you need miniconda. after you insallte dminiconda, run the following commands (on linux/macos in the terminal, on windows in the miniconda prompt)
+to install the requirements, you need miniconda (https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe) . after you install miniconda, run the following commands (on linux/macos in the terminal, on windows in the miniconda prompt)
 ```commandline
 conda create -n uav-analysis-env